Salvia microphylla: Taxonomy

 Botanist Carl Epling considered Salvia microphylla to have three geographical races, though the wide variation still causes confusion today, and there are conceivably more than three races.
 Adding to the confusion, Salvia microphylla is often mistaken for Salvia greggii, with which it frequently hybridizes.
 Epling distinguishes between the two by the S. microphylla leaves, which have serrated edges, compared to the narrow, elliptic, and smooth-edged S. greggii leaves — and by a pair of papillae inside the S. microphylla corolla.

 In the U.S. it is sometimes called "Graham's sage," as it was named Salvia grahamii by George Bentham.
 It was also named Salvia neurepia by Merritt Lyndon Fernald.
-Both these botanic names are considered invalid as they are later than microphylla.
+As of April 2024, both these scientific names were considered to be synonyms of Salvia microphylla.